Bakersfield, California: Bus

 Bakersfield is served by Golden Empire Transit.
 Eighteen routes are operated, the majority of which serve the urbanized portion of the county which includes the city of Bakersfield.
 Bakersfield is also served by Kern Transit, which connects Bakersfield with other communities in Kern County.
 Intercity bus providers in Bakersfield include Amtrak Thruway, Greyhound, Flixbus, Orange Belt Stages, National Charter Bus, Intercalifornias, TUFESA, and Fronteras del Norte.

-The privately owned Airport Valet Express used to offer daily service between Bakersfield and LAX via a connection at the Van Nuys FlyAway bus station, however, they suspended service during the 2020 pandemic and have not yet announced a reopening date.
+The privately owned Airport Valet Express used to offer daily service between Bakersfield and LAX via a connection at the Van Nuys FlyAway bus station.
+However, they suspended service during the 2020 pandemic and have not yet announced a reopening date.

 Rail

 For freight, Bakersfield is served directly by two class-1 railroads, Union Pacific, and BNSF.
 North of the city, each railroad uses its own rail lines; south of the city, they share a line owned by Union Pacific.
 The route travels over Tehachapi Pass (and through the Tehachapi Loop).
 There are several spur lines in and around Bakersfield.
 The majority are operated by the San Joaquin Valley Railroad, owned by Genesee & Wyoming.

-Passenger service is provided by the San Joaquin Route, operated by Amtrak California.
-The Bakersfield Amtrak Station is located downtown, at the intersection of S Street and Truxtun Avenue.
-The city is the southern terminus of the route; passenger trains are normally not allowed to travel through the Tehachapi Loop to Los Angeles.
-There are five Amtrak Thruway Motorcoach routes, which connect passengers to destinations west, south, and east.
+Passenger service is provided by the Gold Runner, operated by Amtrak California.
+The Bakersfield Amtrak station is located downtown, at the intersection of S Street and Truxtun Avenue.
+The city is the route's southern terminus; passenger trains are normally prohibited from traveling through the Tehachapi Loop to Los Angeles.
+There are five Amtrak Thruway routes, which connect passengers to destinations west, south, and east.
 Kern Transit also uses the station as one of its hubs, connecting passengers to regions throughout Kern County.
-A station for Bakersfield is planned as part of the California High-Speed Rail system, now under construction.
+A station for Bakersfield is planned as part of the California High-Speed Rail system.

 Airport

-Meadows Field Airport in Bakersfield was recently rebuilt and dedicated as the William M. Thomas Terminal.
+Meadows Field Airport in Bakersfield was rebuilt and dedicated as the William M. Thomas Terminal in 2012.

 Also located at the Airport are the Hall Medivac Helicopter, International Flight Training Academy (a subsidiary of Japan's ANA Airlines), SRT Helicopter Flight School, and numerous other aviation mechanics and technicians.
 However, IFTA has suspended operations in March 2014.